Central online and face to face CPD 2026 to 2027

 EMAS offer bespoke training for Initial Teacher Training covering topics such as:

-• Importance of tracking English proficiency progress in EAL learners
+• Importance of tracking English proficiency progress in multilingual learners;

-• Adaptive strategies for the classroom for newly arrived and more advanced EAL learners in both primary and secondary phases
+• Adaptive strategies for the classroom for newly arrived and more advanced multilingual learners in both primary and secondary phases.

 Working with EAL parents This session covers the importance of working closely with parents of linguistically and culturally diverse backgrounds and how this can improve the outcomes for the multilingual learners in our schools.